Sequent calculus: Reduction trees

 This is written in the following form, where the proposition that needs to be proven is to the right of the turnstile symbol $\vdash$:

 Now, instead of proving this from the axioms, it is enough to assume the premise of the implication and then try to prove its conclusion.
 Hence one moves to the following sequent:

 Again the right hand side includes an implication, whose premise can further be assumed so that only its conclusion needs to be proven:

 Since the arguments in the left-hand side are assumed to be related by conjunction, this can be replaced by the following:

 This is equivalent to proving the conclusion in both cases of the disjunction on the first argument on the left.
 Thus we may split the sequent to two, where we now have to prove each separately:

 In the case of the first judgment, we rewrite $p\rightarrow r$ as $\lnot p \lor r$ and split the sequent again to get:

 The second sequent is done; the first sequent can be further simplified into:

 This process can always be continued until there are only atomic formulas in each side.

-The process can be graphically described by a rooted tree graph, as depicted on the right.
+The process can be graphically described by a rooted tree, as depicted on the right.
 The root of the tree is the formula we wish to prove; the leaves consist of atomic formulas only.
 The tree is known as a reduction tree.

 The items to the left of the turnstile are understood to be connected by conjunction, and those to the right by disjunction.
 Therefore, when both consist only of atomic symbols, the sequent is accepted axiomatically (and always true) if and only if at least one of the symbols on the right also appears on the left.